johnhood9209241/johnhood9209241/README.md

 I'm a Senior Front End Developer with 8+ years of experience delivering complex logic beneath simple, elegant UIs.
 I specialize in building high-performance, scalable web applications, advanced graphics rendering systems (like FigJam & Miro), and AI-powered products.
 I have a keen eye for detail, a design-oriented mindset, and a passion for mentoring teams and driving product success.

 - 🖼️ Expert in interactive graphics, WebGL/WebGPU/Three.js, and real-time canvas experiences
-- 🛠️ Led frontend architecture and graphics systems at stealth startups, Walmart, Airbnb, and Zillow
+- 🛠️ Led frontend architecture and graphics systems at stealth startups
+- 🤖 Integrated LLMs, ChatGPT, and custom AI agents into production apps, powering advanced features in healthcare, finance, and productivity tools
 - 🌱 Always learning about LLMs, agentic AI, and next-gen web technologies
 - 💬 Ask me about React, Next.js, TypeScript, AI, rendering engines, and frontend leadership
 - 📫 Reach me at [johnhood920924@gmail.com](mailto:johnhood920924@gmail.com) or [LinkedIn](https://www.linkedin.com/in/johnstealth)
 - ⚡ Fun fact: I love turning complex ideas into beautiful, user-friendly products!

 ---